Kartikpatkar/SLDS-icons-kit-salesforce/CONTRIBUTING.md

-# 🤝 Contributing to ApexGenie
+# 🤝 Contributing to SLDS Icons Kit

-Thank you for your interest in contributing to **ApexGenie – JSON to Apex Converter for Salesforce Developers**!
+Thank you for your interest in contributing to **SLDS Icons Kit – JSON to Apex Converter for Salesforce Developers**!
 We welcome bug reports, feature requests, code improvements, UI tweaks, documentation updates, and more.

 ---